What Happens If Sperm Gets In Your Eyes? 6 Things To Expect, Because You Will Be Dropping F-Bombs

 1. You Will Immediately Scream Out Several Obscenities

 Upon contact, the only thing you can really do is scream and drop about 150 F-bombs.
-Unless your partner and you have agreed to him coming on your face so semen in the eye can be expected, it can be an awkward moment when it’s done by mistaken.
+Unless your partner and you have agreed to him coming on your face so semen in the eye can be expected, it can be an awkward moment when it’s done by mistake.
 In between all your swearing, you’ll hear all his apologies, and you’re likely to blame each other: “Well, you should have moved your face!”
 “Well, you should have better aim!”

 2. Your Eye Will Be Burn Like Hell